catalystneuro/ndx-microscopy/docs/source/format.rst

         neurodata_type_inc: ImagingSpace
         doc: Metadata about the 3-dimensional region of physical space that imaging data was recorded from.
         datasets:
-          - name: grid_spacing_in_um
+          - name: voxel_size_in_um
             dtype: float64
             dims:
               - - x, y, z
             shape:
               - - 3
-            doc: Amount of space between voxels in micrometers.
+            doc: The physical dimensions of the voxel in micrometers.
             quantity: "?"

 Segmentation Components